 The new employer contribution rate for the TPS was implemented in September 2015.
-The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable from 1 April 2019.
+The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable at some point in 2019.

-A full copy of the valuation report and supporting documentation can be found on the Teachers' Pension Scheme website at the following location:
+A full copy of the valuation report and supporting documentation can be found on the Teachers' Pension Scheme website.